HearthSim/articles/README.md

 to have the job run on the already provisioned cluster.
 E.g.

 ```
-$ python reports/my_job.py -r emr --conf-path mrjob.conf --cluster-id j-1CSVCLY28T3EY inputs.txt
+$ python my_job.py -r emr --conf-path mrjob.conf --cluster-id j-1CSVCLY28T3EY inputs.txt
 ```

 ## License

+Copyright © HearthSim - All Rights Reserved

-This project is licensed under the MIT license.
-The full license text is available in the LICENSE file.
+With the exception of the job scripts under `/contrib`, which are licensed under the MIT license.
+The full license text is available in the `/contrib/LICENSE` file.

 ### Community